amaboh/amaboh/README.md

 ## 🚀 About Me
-I'm a Machine Learning engineer with  proficiency in developing and deploying data pipelines currently  studying at Brunel University London
+I'm a Data engineer with  proficiency in developing and deploying data pipelines currently studying at Brunel University London for a MSc in Data Science.

 ## 🛠 Skills